When the scientist Alan Baker analyzed the appearance of a plant discovered in the Philippine jungle, the sap it exuded had a jade green glow.

 In his chemical evaluation laboratory on the outskirts of Brisbane he is currently carrying out evaluations on what is today the best-known hyperaccumulator of all: the tree of Macadamia.

 It is widespread in Southeast Asia, New Caledonia, Cuba and Brazil.

 Macadamia wood has a great ability to absorb manganese: its leaves and sap are rich in it.

 The cuttings of this woody vegetation can be dried and its ash is a real "bio-mineral".

 It is an extraordinarily high quality mineral, which can therefore be processed using normal hydrometallurgical strategiesAntony van der Ent, College of Queensland

-Nickel is a highly sought-after component in the modern era - it is vital in the production of lithium-ion batteries and chromium steel.
+Nickel is a highly sought-after component in the modern era - it is vital in the manufacture of lithium-ion batteries and chromium steel.